argentinamoose/speech-to-ollama-to-sound/README.md

 cd ~/piper
 ```
 download the .onnx and the .onnx.json from [this link](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0/en/en_US/libritts/high), and put the files in your ~/piper directory

+*you can use any model from [here](https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0), but I recomend the one above*
 ```sh
 echo "hello world" | piper-tts --model ~/piper/en_US-libritts-high.onnx --speaker 41 --output_file tts.wav
 ```